JerryWiltz/nP/README.md

 nPort.<b>cascade</b> (<i> ... nPorts </i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/cascade.js "Source") cascades a list of comma separated nPorts and returns a new nPort Object. nPort.cascade accepts 2-ports only and creates a new 2-port that is the cascade of all the individual 2-ports.

 nPort.<b>nodal</b> (<i>[nPort1, node1, node2, ...],[nPort2, node2, node3], ... ['out',  node1, node3]</i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/nodal.js "Source") Enables complex interconnections of nPorts.
 The argument of nodal is a list of arrays separated by commas.
 Each array has name of an nPort followed the node numbers separated by commas.
 The last array is the output.
 It must have ['out', nodes]. nP.nodal creates a new nPort Object.
-Below is an example and a schematic of a 6GHz Wilkinson Power Divider
+Below is an example html and a schematic of a 6GHz Wilkinson Power Divider.
+In order to understand how to set up the node order, compare the notation of ports and nodes between the html listing and the schematic.
+Consider ```...,[tee,9,7,5],...``` in the listing and in the schematic below.
+Node 9 is connected to the node 1 of the tee.
+Node 7 is connected to node 2 of the tee.
+Lastly, node 5 is connected to node 3 of the tee.
+The final result is a 3-port named, ```wilkinson```.
+Node 1 of the input is node 1 of ```wilkinson```, Node, 7 of the input is node 2 of ```wilkinson```.
+And lastly, node 3 of ```wilkinson``` is Node 6 of the input.

 ```html
 <!--DOCTYPE html-->